IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Some say that consciousness is an "illusion," but I have little idea what this could even mean.
 It seems to me that we are surer of the existence of conscious experience than we are of anything else in the world.”

 ― <a href="https://en.wikipedia.org/wiki/David_Chalmers" target="_blank">David Chalmers</a>

+>“Everything is interesting; but perhaps nothing is more interesting than nothing.”

+― <a href="https://www.politybooks.com/blog-detail/everything-and-nothing" target="_blank">Markus Gabriel and Graham Priest (2022) p38 Everything and Nothing, Polity Press.</a>

 >“I am a 21st Century person who was accidentally launched in the 20th.
 I have a deep nostalgia for the future.”